With over 7.2+ million acres of terrain to be conquered, we suggest multiple visit to the Powder Highway to experience it all!

 #6 – A Bavarian Feast at the Old Baurenhaus restaurant, a 350+ year old farmhouse from Germany, in Kimberley.
 Offering a delicious 8-course meal, with many farm-to-fork menu items, (access by vehicle).

-Kimberley to Fernie
+Kimberley Alpine Resort to the Fernie Alpine Resort

 #7 — ‘Canada’s Largest Cuckoo Clock‘ is located in Kimberley’s Platzl.
 Be sure to feed the meter to hear the town’s mascot ‘Happy Hans’ yodel, (access on foot).